amahnke-tsystems/ArchiTeam/documents/MonitorMe_Architecture.md

 ## 1 Collect and Store patients vital signs
 The system has to collect all signs from all monitoring devices, which are:

-* Heart rate: every 500ms
+* Heart rate: every 0.5s (2 times per second)
-* Blood pressure: every hour
+* Blood pressure: every 3600s (1 hour)
-* Oxygen level: every 5 seconds
+* Oxygen level: every 5s
-* Blood sugar: every 2 minutes
+* Blood sugar: every 120s
-* Respiration: every second
+* Respiration: every 1s
-* ECG: every second
+* ECG: every 1s
-* Body temperature: every 5 minutes
+* Body temperature: every 300s (5 minutes)
-* Sleep status: every 2 minutes
+* Sleep status: every 120s

 These signs have to be persisted for 24 hours for further investigation of medical personel

 ## 2 Display latest patient vital signs on Dashboard
 As a nurse or doctor I want to see latest vital signs on a Monitoring-Dashboard in the nurse station.
-It shows signs from all patients in the respective department, the nurse or doctor is responsable for.
+It shows signs from all patients in the respective department, the nurse or doctor is responsible for.

 ## 3 Analyse vitals signs
-The system analyzes vital signs from patitents and detects any critical issues which needs immediate attention by a nurse or doctor in order to prevent the patient of serious harms.
+The system analyses vital signs from patitents and detects any critical issues which needs immediate attention by a nurse or doctor in order to prevent the patient of serious life state change.

 ## 4 Alert personel
-As a nurse or doctor, I want to be informed via the MonitorMe Dashboard and the MonitorMe mobile app immediately when an issue was detected.
+As a nurse or doctor, I want to be informed via the MonitorMe Dashboard and the MonitorMe mobile app immediately when an issue was detected by the vital sign analyser.

 ## 5 Filter and Review vital signs
 As as medical professional I want to review patients vital signs collected in the last 24 hours.
 I want to filter these signs by time range and type.
+As per request I want to be able to upload and store the snapshot related to the patient's health records in MyMedicalData.

 # Architectural overview
 The architecture is following an event driven style, so the central components are message brokers (e.g. KAFKA, depicted in gray color in the diagram):